March of the Penguins: International versions

 Another difference between the various international versions involves the music.
 The original version uses an original experimental soundtrack by electronic music composer Émilie Simon, whereas the English-language version replaces it with an instrumental score by Alex Wurman.
-The Hindi version happens to use the music from the French version.
+The Hindi version happens to use the music from the French version, and the Swedish version does that as well.

+The Japanese release uses "Hikari no Niwa" by Chara as the theme song.

 Reception

 The first screening of the documentary was at the Sundance Film Festival in the United States on 21 January 2005.
 It was released in France the next week, on 26 January, where it earned a 4-star rating from AlloCiné, and was beaten at the box office only by The Aviator during its opening week.

 The original French version was released in the Canadian province of Québec.
 Subsequently, Warner Bros and National Geographic's English-language version was released in the rest of North America on 24 June 2005, drawing huge praise from most critics who found it both informative and charming.
 March of the Penguins has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 184 reviews, and an average rating of 7.82/10.
 The website's critical consensus states, "Only the most hardened soul won't be moved by this heartwarming doc".
 Metacritic assigned the film a weighted average score of 79 out of 100, based on 39 critics, indicating "generally favorable reviews".
-The documentary also proved popular with moviegoers, distinguishing itself as one of the most successful documentaries of the season on a per-theatre basis: it became the second most successful documentary released in North America, after Fahrenheit 9/11, grossing over $77 million in the United States and Canada (in nominal dollars, from 1982 to the present.)
+The documentary also proved popular with filmgoers, distinguishing itself as one of the most successful documentaries of the season on a per-theatre basis: it became the second most successful documentary released in North America, after Fahrenheit 9/11, grossing over $77 million in the United States and Canada (in nominal dollars, from 1982 to the present.)
 It grossed over $127 million worldwide.
-It is the only movie from Warner Independent to be rated G by the MPAA.
+It is the only film from Warner Independent to be rated G by the MPAA.